Buy Links – eBook

 “Daddy, you shouldn’t be in here,” she said.

-Somehow Hayley had Beth, and Emily had Donna moving away and out of the kitchen into the good room.
+A moment later, Hayley led Beth by the hand out of the kitchen, followed closely by Emily and Donna.
 The front room was where Donna’s bridal party were readying themselves.

 “Have you seen Jack?” he asked.

-Josh’s eyes widened at the question and he looked behind him to where Neil was standing.
-He visibly relaxed that the bridegroom was still there and wasn’t face-planted in the dirt at Jack’s hand.
+Josh’s eyes widened at the question, and he looked behind him to where Neil was standing.
+He visibly relaxed when he saw that the bridegroom was still there and wasn’t face-planted in the dirt at Jack’s hand.
 Jack and Neil’s uneasy truce had been tested more and more the closer the wedding came.

 “He said something a while ago about the caterers and their vans blocking the horses.”